 How do children get lead poisoning?

-Children mainly get lead poisoning by ingesting lead-based paint used in houses that were built before 1978.
+Children mainly get lead poisoning by swallowing and/or absorbing lead-based paint used in houses that were built before 1978.
 Lead paint gets into children’s systems when they:

 What are the symptoms of lead poisoning?

-Unfortunately, many cases of lead poisoning have no symptoms.
+In many cases, children who have lead poisoning have no symptoms.
 Even healthy-looking children can have high levels of lead in their bodies.
 Symptoms of lead poisoning in children include: